KDI School of Public Policy and Management: Research and Learning Resource Center

-The e-Learning contents cover numerous subjects including Korea's development and other development and policy issues and are maximized by the advantages of an online learning platform.
-Various lectures and programs held at the school are made into e-Learning contents and are delivered to its intended audience through the school's online learning management system, eKDIS, while also available globally through iTunes U, a free online courses platform offered by Apple.
+The e-Learning content covers numerous subjects including Korea's development and other development and policy issues and is maximized by the advantages of an online learning platform.
+Various lectures and programs held at the school are made into e-Learning content and are delivered to its intended audience through the school's online learning management system, eKDIS, while also available globally through iTunes U, a free online courses platform offered by Apple.

 Timeline

 Below is a timeline of the KDI School of Public Policy and Management's significant achievements: